Corticofugal control equates to the fact that as the pathway begins in

 (serotonin) which was made illegal in the United States to receive

-absent prescription from a MD.
+licensed physician.
 Typtophan is the active ingredient in milk

 which when warmed rotates the molecule into the L or Levo-rotatory